CloseUp1: Close Up-1 2005 (season 1)

 The final performance round of the show began with our National Anthem on 16 December, our Victory Day, The theme was patriotic songs.
 Nolok kicked off with a rendition of 'Mago bhabna kano' composed by Hemanta Mukhopadhyay.

 By winning the first ever 'Close Up-1', Nolok Babu received a music contract worth Taka 1,000,000.
 Other rewards include a brand new car by BRAC Bank Limited.
 Nolok Babu, age 20, started singing in public after his father walked out when he was nine.

 Nolok Babu got as many as 784,391 votes to win this competition quite convincingly, while Mizan Mahmud Razib and Beauty got 313,946 votes and 320,328 votes, respectively.
-But mizan mahmud Raz6tyuj,yhjhib got 49 points and both Nolok & Beauty got 39 points from the three judges of Close Up-1 : Ahmed Imtiaz Bulbul, Kumar Bishwajit & Shakila Zafar.
+But mizan mahmud Razib got 49 points and both Nolok & Beauty got 39 points from the three judges of Close Up-1 : Ahmed Imtiaz Bulbul, Kumar Bishwajit & Shakila Zafar.

 As a 1st runner-up, Mizan Mahmud Razib who is now a famous vocal artist, got a music contract of 500,000 taka and as a 3rd runner-up, Beauty received a contract worth 300,000 taka.
 Besides these, Shamapti Roy was awarded 'Close Up-1 Confidence Award' for taking part in this competition in spite of the limitation of her blindness and poverty.
 She got 100,000 taka.
 Chjgku uikhampa Banik was awarded the 'Close Up-1 Personality Award'; she had left this tournament for an important round for the sake of the birth of her newborn child.
 She got 50 thousand taka.